 “Not everyone who undertook the trials completed them.
 Some backed out when they saw they lacked the ganas to do what was necessary—there was no shame in this, knowing your own limits.
 Others failed because they reached too far, beyond their capabilities.
 Their broken bodies were left where they fell, or were mauled, or were trapped, as warnings to others about pride.
 The right to be proud had to be earned.

-“Most who passed, though—most who passed were marked in some way, scarred by the challenges they chose for themselves.
+“Those who passed, though—those who passed were marked in some way, scarred by the challenges they chose for themselves.
 This,” she gestured for emphasis, “reminds me of the stories my parents would tell of them.
 The stories of my people, of the strength it took to defend those people, even to the last ocelomeh.
 Not a one ever surrendered.”

 Closing her eyes, she rubbed her face with her good hand, finally pulling her fingers through her oily hair.
 “Is there news from San Juan?”